 Climate change can compound poverty and deprivation and, in parallel, poverty increases vulnerability to climate impacts.
 There is also evidence that some adaptation and mitigation policy can deepen inequity.
 Lower-income groups living in poorer-quality housing in coastal locations are disproportionately affected by coastal flooding, while disadvantaged groups living in deprived urban areas with the least green space are more vulnerable to pluvial flooding (flooding caused by rainfall) and heatwaves (Joseph Rowntree Foundation, 2014).

-4. Screening of health inequality impacts
+3. Assessment of impacts